Horse Stall Mats are one of the best, most cost-efficient flooring options for a garage gym.

 My quick recommendation is to let your garage air out as much as possible over the first few days.

-If you can leave your garage doors open during the first few days (or even better, take them outside) it will help expedite the smell issue.
+Leaving your garage doors open during the first few days (or even better, taking your mats outside) will help expedite the smell issue.
 I also mopped my mats every couple of days over the first two weeks which seemed to help as well.

 Horse Stall Mats are Heavy